Revised: June 2023

 Section 4.
 Meetings.

-There shall be an annual meeting of the membership of IACAC held in the spring each year at which IACAC Officers, Directors, and NACAC Delegates shall be elected.
+There shall be an annual meeting of the membership of IACAC held in the spring each year at which IACAC Officers and Directors shall be elected.
 This meeting may be held in-person or in a virtual environment.
 The President is empowered to call other general membership meetings, which must be communicated to each voting member at least two weeks prior to the date of the meeting.
 The annual meeting in any event shall be held before June 1 of each year.
-Except as otherwise provided in Section 4 of Article IV of these By-Laws, each voting member shall have one vote on each matter presented to the membership for its consideration.
+Except as otherwise provided in Section 4 of Article VI of these By-Laws, each voting member shall have one vote on each matter presented to the membership for its consideration.

 ARTICLE IV.
 Executive Board.

-The Executive Board of IACAC shall be responsible for the management and direction of the affairs of IACAC and shall control the expenditure of funds by IACAC in accordance with Section 6 of Article VI.
-The Executive Board shall consist of the Cabinet and the Council, comprised of IACAC Directors and Delegates to the NACAC Assembly.
+The Executive Board of IACAC shall be responsible for the management and direction of the affairs of IACAC and shall control the expenditure of funds by IACAC in accordance with Article VIII.
+The Executive Board shall consist of the Cabinet and the Board Teams, comprised of 12 IACAC Board Directors.
 Executive Board members shall assume their IACAC duties on June 1 of the year in which elected.
-Delegates to the NACAC Assembly, in compliance with the NACAC By-Laws, shall assume their NACAC duties on July 1 of the year in which elected.

 Section 1.
 Eligibility.